jethronap/AsylumDataKU_website/analysis/ALL/ALL_analysis.md

 ## TF-IDF

-Below is the shape of the resulting vector of the vocabulary created from the given context.
+The shape of the resulting vector of the vocabulary created from our given corpus consists of 8963 texts with 50262 terms (or dimensions).

-    (8963, 50262)

-Ten random words from the vocabulary:
+Below we can see 10 random terms from the produced vocabulary:

     ['omgjorde',
      '2022',